syncfusion-content/ej2-react-docs/ej2-react/grid/data-binding/data-binding.md

 The argument passed to the [`actionFailure`](https://ej2.syncfusion.com/angular/documentation/api/grid/#actionfailure) Grid event contains the error details returned from server.

 {% tabs %}
-{% highlight js tabtitle="app.jsx" %}
+{% highlight js tabtitle="App.jsx" %}
 {% include code-snippet/grid/data-binding-cs2/app/App.jsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="app.tsx" %}
+{% highlight ts tabtitle="App.tsx" %}
 {% include code-snippet/grid/data-binding-cs2/app/App.tsx %}
 {% endhighlight %}
 {% endtabs %}

-{ % previewsample "page.domainurl/code-snippet/grid/data-binding-cs2" % }
+ {% previewsample "page.domainurl/code-snippet/grid/data-binding-cs2" %}

 > The [`actionFailure`](https://ej2.syncfusion.com/angular/documentation/api/grid/#actionfailure) event will be triggered not only for the server errors, but also when there is an exception while processing the Grid actions.